Mustafa-Mirghani/testrepo/README.md

-#testrepo
+# testrepo
 ## editing the file
-ts a markdown file in this repo
+Its a markdown file in this repo